 All registrars not doing the next sitting of an exam are encouraged to complete a QI project during their term.
 These are a great way to enhance your CV and improve your chances of being selected onto a training program (not just Emergency).
-Hakan Yaman leads our QI team along with Tony Celenza, Claire Falzon and Andy Steval.
+Claire Falzon leads our QI team.